Samsung/Universum/doc/guide.rst

     $ python3.7 -m universum --help

-If using a module installed via PyPi, use the same command from any suitable directory.
+If using an installed module (e.g, via PyPi), use the same command from any suitable directory.

 In order to use the CI system with a project, a special ``configs.py`` file must be created.
 The contents of such file are described on :doc:`configuring` page.